-The treble bleed circuit is one of the easiest mods that you can perform on your guitar, but it is also a mod that might require extensive experimenting before you’re able to it get perfect.
-The treble bleed is meant to preserve treble loss as you turn down the volume control on your guitar by creating a very simple high pass filter to counteract the high frequency loss inherent in the volume control.
+The treble bleed circuit is one of the easiest mods that you can perform on your guitar.
+Its one that might require extensive experimenting, however, before you’re able to get it perfect.
+The treble bleed is meant to preserve treble loss as you turn down the volume control on your guitar.
+It does this by creating a very simple high pass filter to counteract the high-frequency loss inherent in the volume control.
 You will want to add this mod to your guitar if you feel that rolling off the volume causes your tone to change too dramatically, thus becoming muddy or dull.

 The common values for volume pots are 250k for single coil pickups and 500k for humbucker pickups, but you can use any value from 250k to 1 mega-ohm if your ear says it sounds right.
-The higher the value of the volume control the brighter the tone of the guitar, even when the Volume control is all the way up.
-This happens because the lower values do not have enough resistance to prevent high end frequencies from escaping to ground.
-You do need some frequencies to escape to ground, however, or the guitar will sound harsh.
+The higher the value of the volume control, the brighter the tone of the guitar, even when the Volume control is all the way up.
+This happens because the lower values do not have enough resistance to prevent high-end frequencies from escaping to ground.
+You do need some frequencies to escape to ground, however, Otherwise, the guitar will sound harsh.
 The capacitor and the resistor will have no effect on the signal when the volume control is all the way up.

-The capacitor values are very small, usually 0.001 µF or less and are usually of the ceramic disc variety, the higher the values the brighter the tone will get as the Volume gets turned down.
+The capacitor values are very small, usually 0.001 µF or less and are usually of the ceramic disc variety.
+The higher the values are, the brighter the tone will get as the Volume gets turned down.
 The resistors range from 80k to about 300k and higher values lead to a brighter tone.